k4yt3x/vanissh/README.md

 The following dependencies are required to build this project:

 - C++23 compatible compiler
-- CMake 3.10 or later
+- Meson 1.1 or later
-- OpenSSL development libraries
 - libssh development libraries
 - just (optional)
 - Ninja (optional)